Inspection and repair of the BMW motorcycle final drive (rear end)

 Installing the BMW motorcycle final drive

 It seems simple enough to mount the final drive to the swingarm.
 There is a very important sequence to use.
 Set the unit in place and install the 4 nuts and washers.
 Do not tighten them yet, just bring them up to almost hand tight.
 Put the rear wheel in place.
 Insert the axle, nut, and washer, but do not tighten yet.
 Go back to the 4 mounting nuts on the front of the final drive unit and tighten them.
 They do not need to be tightened a whole lot.
 By installing the axle first, this forces the final drive to be set in the place that allows the axle to go in straight.
 If you were to tighten up the 4 nuts first and then insert the axle, it may bind up, and you may be tempted to then pound it in with a hammer.
 That would be wrong.
-If this does not allow easy insertion of the axle, maybe the swingarm is bent.
+If this does not allow easy axle insertion, the swingarm may be bent.
 It could be the result of an accident, but more commonly, it is a result of improper axle installation in the past.